-At its meeting in September 2016, Policy & Finance Committee approved a recommendation that the District Council should aim to maintain General Fund balances at approximately £2.9m.
+The MTFP, approved at Council 7 March 2019 recommended a General Fund Balance of £1.5m be maintained in order to mitigate against future unexpected liabilities.
 In order to maintain this level of balances in each year of the financial forecast, it has been assumed that all other earmarked reserves will be used in the first instance to fund any one-off costs arising and balances will only be used when these reserves have been fully utilised.